gotchas : Java Glossary

 Is char a character or a number?

-char can be thought of as a character or an unsigned 16 bit integer.
+char can be thought of as a character or an unsigned 16-bit integer.
 This ambiguity catches up with us in a statement like this:

 String x = "foo" + 's';

-In JDK 1.1, x is "foos".
-In early JDK 1.2 it is "foo115", but was fixed for the release version.
+In Java version 1.6 or later, x is foos.
+In early Java version 1.2 it is foo115, but was fixed for the release version.

 Octal

-I have not seen octal used since the days of the Univac 1106 (except for Unix file permissions), however Java has carried on the C and C++ tradition.
+I have not seen octal used since the days of the Univac 1106 (except for Unix file permissions), however, Java has carried on the C and C++ tradition.
 Any numeric literal with a lead zero on it is considered base 8, octal.
 Beware, programmers are used to using lead zeros simply to align numbers in columns.

-The Case Of The Disappearing Constructors
+The Case of The Disappearing Constructors

 When you define a constructor, you must not specify a return type, even though it behaves much like a static factory method that returns an object.
 You may not even specify a void return type.
 It is best to think of constructors as like parameterless instance methods that operate on the current object.